 05 of 06

-Looking for a simple design, to start your butterfly garden?
+Are you looking for a simple design to build your butterfly garden?
 This half-circle border of plants should have butterflies and even a few hummingbirds fluttering through it by mid-season.
 You can use the plan as is or tweak it with your favorite plants.

 06 of 06